Pronunciation of 'Caesalpinia'

 English (United States)

-A genus of flowering plants in the family Fabaceae, commonly found in tropical and subtropical regions.
+A genus of flowering plants in the family Fabaceae, known for their ornamental and medicinal uses.

-A genus of flowering plants in the family Fabaceae, commonly found in tropical and subtropical regions.
+A genus of flowering plants in the family Fabaceae, known for their ornamental and medicinal uses.